Hansong28/FEMTIC-DABIC/README.md

 ***v1.1*** Dec.
 30, 2024: Laplacian Filter (LF) for Marginal Likelihood Maximization.
 Enabled the LF as an alternative regularization during the D-DABIC optimization.

 ***v1.0*** Nov.
 28, 2024: Core FEMTIC-DABIC Framework.
-Implemented the data-space inversion method (D-DABIC) using a data-space variant of the Akaike’s Bayesian Information Criterion (DABIC) for model selection.
+Implemented a 3-D data-space inversion method using a data-space variant of the Akaike’s Bayesian Information Criterion (D-DABIC).